zackgithuboriginal/trestore-milestone-project-4/README.md

 #### Product model

-The posts collection is where all of the posts made by users are stored in the database.
-It uses MongoDB's ObjectId value as a unique key and stores all other details necessary to the display and tracking of the post in its data fields.
+The product model is used to store details about each product in the store.
+It contains the basic details of the product such as name description price sku and image, as well as a ForeignKey field related to the Category model containing the category of the product.

     class Product(models.Model):